tomarv2/kumauto/README.md

 One of the main problem that we face with microservices deployment is how to configure monitoring.
 With deployment being so dynamic its hard to make changes.

+As you can see in the blog: https://medium.com/@tomarv2/jenkins-shared-libraries-ab64f7acac68.
+I discussed how can repos can be arranged and how monitoring jobs at scale can be configured.
+Most of the work of adding projects to monitoring and alerting was manual.

-In this project we are trying to offload the management of monitoring.
-When a new project is added, user adds `user_input.yaml` and it will be picked up by CICD (in our case Jenkins).
+In this project we are trying to offload the management of monitoring and alerting.
+When a new project is added, user adds/updates `user_input.yaml` and it will be picked up by CICD (in this case Jenkins).

 ###